-- 1. The outer two diffuser sections see fully attached flow. - 2.
-The rear most portion of these sections see separation on the rear; which is perfectly acceptable in this location. - There is stressed flow on the center section of the diffuser.
+- 1. The outer diffuser sections see fully attached flow. - There is stressed flow on the center section of the diffuser.
 The stressed flow is directly caused by exhaust running down the center of the car.
+Stressed flow does not necessarily mean reduced performance.